-In October 2015, following consultation with the industry, an industry levy was introduced to fund the OGA, in line with the established principle across regulation and service delivery of ‘user pays’, where the Authority recovers its costs from the companies benefiting from its services.
+In October 2015, following consultation with the industry, an industry levy was introduced to fund the OGA, in line with the established principle across regulation and service delivery of ‘user pays’, whereby the Authority recovers its costs from the companies benefitting from its services.

-This is a two-tier levy mechanism with an annual levy apportioned between pre-production (11%) and in-production (89%) licence holders, based on an assessment of the costs that the OGA occurs in relation to each group.
-The apportionment, which will apply again in 2016–17, will be monitored and where necessary updated as part of an annual consultation process.
+There is a two-tier levy mechanism with the annual levy apportioned between pre-production (11%) and in-production (89%) licence holders, based on an assessment of the costs that the OGA occurs in relation to each group.
+This apportionment is regularly reviewed to ensure it remains appropriate.

-For the purposes of the levy we consider producing licences to be those licences, which the OGA has consented to start production, ie, where the licence has an approved Field Development Plan.
+For the purposes of the levy we consider ‘producing’ licences to be those licences to which the OGA has given consent to start production, i.e. where the licence has an approved Field Development Plan.
 Exploration licence holders and licence holders with no approved Field Development Plan are subject to a lower ‘non-producing’ levy rate.
 Additionally, the OGA is allowing a ninety or eighty per cent discount on some ‘Promote’ licences and ‘Innovate’ licences in Phase A or B of their initial term, if held by companies which qualify as micro-businesses.

-We remain very focused on high-quality delivery and providing value for money to the industry.
-We are committed to setting the levy in a fair and transparent manner and our intention is to reduce the cost of the OGA over time.
+The OGA remains very focused on delivering a high-quality service and providing value for money to the industry.
+We are committed to setting the levy in a fair and transparent manner and our intention is to reduce the running costs of the OGA over time.

 The OGA Levy rates for the 2019-20 financial year are as follows: